c0pperdragon/Amiga-Digital-Video/db23_hack/README.md

 # Amiga Digital Video Hack

-The standard video connector of the Amiga as 23 pins of which only a small number is actually needed for most use cases.
+The standard video connector of the Amiga has 23 pins of which only a small number is actually needed for most use cases.
 When re-purposing 8 of the lesser used pins, all 12 color bits can be exposed.